Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] In an Amazon DynamoDB table.
 - [ ] In an Amazon SQS queue.
 - [ ] In the local filesystem.
-- [ ] In an SQLite session table using CDSQLITE_ENABLE_SESSION.
+- [ ] In an SQLite session table using `CDSQLITE_ENABLE_SESSION`.

 **[⬆ Back to Top](#table-of-contents)**

 ### An application reads data from an Amazon DynamoDB table.
-Several times a day, for a period of 15 seconds, the application receives multiple ProvisionedThroughputExceeded errors.
+Several times a day, for a period of 15 seconds, the application receives multiple `ProvisionedThroughputExceeded` errors.
 How should this exception be handled?

 - [ ] Create a new global secondary index for the table to help with the additional requests.
 - [x] Retry the failed read requests with exponential backoff.